pxpeterxu/water-meter/README.md

 ### Set up syncing

-1. Make sure that you and the SBC computer are on the same network
+1. Make sure that you and the SBC are on the same network
-2. Figure out the IP address of the SBC computer.
+2. Figure out the IP address of the SBC.
 This is often something like 192.168.0.123
 3. SSH into the SBC computer using:
    ```shell